 The risk of injuring yourself, maybe even fatally, is higher when you’re under the influence, too.
 One-half of all drowning deaths among teenage boys are related to alcohol use!
 Using alcohol also increases the chance that a teen will be involved in a car crash.
 Teen drinkers are more likely to have long-term health problems, too.

-Without treatment, teenagers who drink excessively are more likely to become problem drinkers as adults.
-Depending on the severity of alcohol misuse, teen alcohol treatment programs range from a teen outpatient program, to teen rehab facilities.
+Without treatment, teenagers who drink excessively are more likely to become problem drinkers than adults.
+Your teen may take a long to get detox from alcohol addiction.
+Depending on the severity of alcohol misuse, teen alcohol treatment programs range from teen outpatient programs, to teen rehab facilities.
 All of these involve the teen’s parents, family and have the teen participate in alcohol abuse therapy groups.

 Teens begin using alcohol due to several factors, including peer pressure, family issues, or a desire to do something daring.
 Parents need to talk openly to their teens about the dangers of alcohol use and drug abuse.
 Involve kids in family activities and sports.
 Provide positive role models for them.
 If your teen does begin using alcohol or drugs, contact our professionals at Key Transitions for a confidential and free consultation with an expert.